opsit-io/opsit-explang-docs/docs/explang-alg.md

 This guide assumes that you have general understanding of what the regular expressions are and how to use them.
-There are good resources for learing about regular expressions and trying them online, for example [Regex 101](https://regex101.com).
+There are good resources for learning about regular expressions and trying them online, for example [Regex 101](https://regex101.com).
 The reference documentation for Java regex syntax is here:
 [java.util.regex.Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).